AabHi-4321/customer-behaviour-analysis-based-on-py-sql-powerbi/README.md

 * **Clothing** generates the highest revenue and sales
 * Followed by **Accessories**, while **Footwear & Outerwear** contribute less

-👉 Business should focus on:
+👉 Suggests:

-* Expanding high-performing categories
+* Focus on high-performing categories
-* Improving low-performing ones
+* Improve marketing for weaker categories

 ---